CSCfi/csc-user-guide/docs/computing/lustre.md

 `scratch`, `home`, and `project`, thus the metadata performance does not interfere from the different file systems.
 Moreover, the `scratch` on Mahti can have better performance than the other storage areas if your application and the data size is big enough because of more OSTs and MDTs.
 On Puhti, all the OSTs and MDTs are shared across the storage areas, thus the performance should be similar between them.

 The peak I/O performance for Mahti is around to 100 GB/sec for write and 115 GB/sec for read.
 However, this performance was achieved on dedicated system with 64 compute nodes, which means around to 1.5 GB/sec per compute node.
 If more nodes are used or many jobs do significant I/O, then you will not achieve 1.5 GB/sec, including also that maybe the I/O pattern of an application is not efficient.
-The corresponding performance for Puhti is half of Mahti.
+The corresponding performance for Puhti is half of that of Mahti.

 ## Best practices